-10. Once the assessment factor is established by TRA for the assessment factor year, it is published in a Special Notice on the Health Cost Recovery page of our website.
+10. Once the assessment factor is established by TRA for the assessment factor year, it is published in a Special Notice on the Health Cost Recovery page of the Government of Alberta.
 Automobile insurers use the assessment factor to determine the amount of Health Cost Recovery that must be remitted to TRA.